 5. Mixed center line with broken white or yellow line

 Entering curves that have a blocked view from one direction but which is clear for the other side.
 If this is seen on the road that will allow overtaking in the side of a broken line.
 It’s important to note where the broken line runs along, before attempting to overtake on this road marking.

 It’s important to note where the broken line runs along, before attempting to overtake on this road marking

 6. White lane divider

-This is one of the road markings Philippines that drivers should follow when turning near an intersection of most roads.
+This is one of the road markings in the Philippines that drivers should follow when turning near an intersection of most roads.
 You won’t miss it because it will have a turning lane which is 50 meters right before intersections, with a broken divider lane.
-Slow down when approaching these marking and start making the turn slowly.
+Slow down when approaching these markings and start making the turn slowly.